Josh-Larson/fast-json/README.md

 #### Additional Note(s):

 * There is both a JSONObject and an JSONArray, both are compatible with the input and output streams.
-* JSON will automatically clean up stream resources
+* The class JSON will automatically clean up stream resources